Kartones/syndicate-map-viewer/README.md

 ```
 wine dernc.exe <filename1> <filename2> ...
 ```
 Note: overrides the original with the uncompressed version.
 Game will work without problems with the uncompressed version but just so that you're aware.
-That's why for safety this project uses it's own folder and you must copy data files there.
+That's why for safety this project uses its own folder and you must copy data files there.

 ## Usage